jhford/releng-hardware/README.md

 ## Identifiers
 Resources in this system are identified by `$DC:$HOSTNAME`.
-Basically, I don't know if it's safe to assume that hostnames are unique across all of releng-hardware so I've included the datacenter in this.
+Basically, I don't know if it's safe to assume that hostnames are unique across all of releng-hardware so I've included the datacenter in the identifier.

 The `/machines` endpoint splits the datacenter id from the hostname, so if desired, can be ignored

 ## Installation
-A setup.py/requirements.txt file is not provided because this is a proof of concept.
+A `setup.py` file is not provided because this is a proof of concept.
 Writing one is recommended.

 The dependencies used are installed as follows: